 - Replace sugar with Stevia, honey, or monk fruit for a healthier version.

 - Try using the ripest strawberries you can find as they are sweeter and you won’t need so much sugar.

-- You can also make this Agua de fresa using frozen strawberries, don’t need to thaw them though, just blend them a little bit longer with the water.
+- You can also make this recipe using frozen strawberries, don’t need to thaw them, just blend them a little bit longer with the water.

 If you liked this Strawberry water fresca recipe.
 Please, don’t forget to rate it and leave us a comment below, we’d love to hear from you!
 Also, remember to share it using the buttons below and follow this blog on PINTEREST, INSTAGRAM, FACEBOOK, and YOUTUBE.